 Here is a great example of how you can make a modern version of pegboards for your own home.
 Functional storage that’s also pretty?
 That’s a win in my book!

-A quick search on Google or Pinterest, and you’ll see the amazing hacks that you would never have thought of by using … what?
+A quick search on Google or Pinterest, and you’ll see the amazing small space organization hacks that you would never have thought of by using … what?
 Binder clips!

 This little hack is what happens when a command hook and a binder clip have a baby.
 It’s so darn smart and cheap, too!

 If you’re using other wall space for something like pegboards, don’t forget about your corners!
-Even small shelves in corners can give you some storage options to help organize things like books or items in a nursery or kid’s room.
+Even small shelves in corners can give you some storage options to help organize things like books or items in a bedroom, office or kid’s room.

 In this example of floating shelves, you can see this is a bedroom and office all in one space, so this goes to show you that you don’t have to have a giant office to be functional!